PERSOL HR DATA BANK in APAC

 The minimum wage system is a system in which the government sets and enforces a minimum wage level to protect low-wage workers.

-In 2023, the minimum wage increase rate is about 5% to 9,620 won, which is 76,960 won for daily wages (8-hour standard) and 2,010,580 won for monthly wages (40-hour weekly standard/ 209-hour monthly standard).
-Each workplace shall check whether the current salary payment has reached the minimum wage and if it has not, it must be adjusted so that the wages that meet the minimum wage from January 2023 (see 4-1 for details).
+In 2024, it was announced that the minimum wage was decided to be 9,860 won, which increased by 240 won (an increase of 2.5% from 2023).
+Each workplace shall check whether the current salary payment has reached the minimum wage and if it has not, it must be adjusted so that the wages meet the minimum wage from January 2024 (see 4-1 for details).

 (3) Employee Retirement Benefit Security Act: